awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 that the _forget_ phase was unable to successfully process one or more objects.

-Each object that was not correctly processed will result in a message sent to the object dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information. **Please take the time to read about the error information in the logs to ensure you address all the issues.**
+Each object that was not correctly processed will result in a message sent to the object dead letter queue ("DLQ"; see `DLQUrl` in the CloudFormation stack outputs) and an **ObjectUpdateFailed** event in the job event history containing error information.
+Check the content of any **ObjectUpdateFailed** events to ascertain the root cause of an issue.

 Verify the following: